jonathanlee06/WellSafe/README.md

 * [COVID-19 API](https://github.com/nat236919/covid19-api) (This API was chosen because it offers Malaysian statistics & update daily)

 ## :page_with_curl: Note
-Although this project is built for a school assignment, I'm planning to continue to maintain it.
+Although this just a personal project, I'm planning to continue maintaining it.
 Feel free to fork this repository to improve this application.
 If you have any questions regarding this repository, please do not hesitate to contact me [here](mailto:jonathanlee06@outlook.com)

 ## :octocat: Author
 [Jonathan Lee](https://github.com/jonathanlee06)